xdeng9/algorithm-visualizer/README.md

 # Algorithm Visualizer

-Algorithm Visualizer is a tool for visualizing different algorithms.
+Algorithm Visualizer is a tool for visualizing different algorithms (see demos below).
 This app is built using JavaScript and React.

 ## Currently supports:
 - Dijkstra's Algorithm - an algorithm for finding the shortest path.
 I implemented it with a Priority Queue.